 Why should you play Final Fantasy VIII?

-Personally I think FF8 is a great game (its biggest flaw is to be after FF7, considered by many the best of the series) and for me it acquires further meaning as it was the first to introduce me to the series, to get me hooked on the JRPG genre and teached me how to maximize the characters.
+I think FF8 is a great game (its biggest flaw is to be after FF7, considered by many the best of the series) and for me it acquires further meaning as it was the first to introduce me to the series, to get me hooked on the JRPG genre and taught me how to maximize the characters.

-Among the things that most fascinated me in FF8 we can find the Junction system connected with GF and the "Triple Triad" card game.
+Among the things that most fascinated me in FF8, we can find the Junction system connected with GF and the "Triple Triad" card game.

 One thing that surprised me in 1999 was that the level of the monsters followed the medium level of the characters in the team, it was not simply fixed, as it happened in other games where it was enough to grind to make the rest of the game just a walk in the park.